The best hotels in Milos

 The spot where the Venus de Milo was discovered in 1820 is marked in a field near Tripiti, about 300 metres below the Kastro path.
 It's just a stone marker, but it puts the whole Louvre story into context.
 The small Archaeological Museum of Milos in Plaka's plateia is free and has decent casts of the original along with mining artefacts from the island's sulphur and obsidian history.

-Milos's best neighborhoods
+Milos's best hotel regions

 Adamas is where most people land, but it's not where most people should stay.
 Plaka and Pollonia offer far better bases: better light, better food, and none of the port-town chaos.